VeraLIMS/Fundalyze/docs/utils_overview.md

 # Utility Modules

 This page describes the small helper modules under `modules/utils`.
-They are used across the codebase for data loading, Excel formatting and simple calculations.
+They are used across the codebase for data loading, optional JSON helpers and simple calculations.

 ```text